gaia-platform/gaia-docs/articles/tutorials/gaia-incubator-example.md

 -   actuator - Models the fans.
 -   sensor - Models the temperature sensor.

-ToDo: discuss relationships
+The schema also defines two [relationships](/reference/ddl-relationships.md):

+- incubator_sensors - Defines a one-to-many relationship between the incubator table and the sensor table.
+- incubator_actuators - Defines a one-to-many relationship between the incubator table and the actuator table.

 In Gaia the fields defined in the data definition file are considered potentially Active.
-This means that the Gaia rules engine executes rules when you refer to the field in the rule.
+This means that the Gaia Rules engine executes Rules when you refer to the field in the Rule.

 You have two ways to specify which fields are active:

--   Use the `on_update()`or `on_change()` attribute to list the active fields in the rule.
+-   Use the `on_update()`or `on_change()` attribute to list the active fields in the Rules.
     OnUpdate(field1, field2, field3)
 -   Prepend an @ sign to the fields that are Active.
     @field1 = ...